Did you know?

 Eland milk tastes delicious and if properly prepared, can be stored for up to 8 months.

-The 1st thing you notice about a full-grown eland is its sheer bulk.
-Richard D Estes, author of The Safari Companion, 1 of the most authoritative guides on African animals, describes it as 'an antelope in ox’s clothing, the biggest African bovid'.
+The first thing you notice about a full-grown eland is its sheer bulk.
+Richard D Estes, author of The Safari Companion, one of the most authoritative guides on African animals, describes it as 'an antelope in ox’s clothing, the biggest African bovid'.

 In fact, the word eland translates from Dutch as ‘moose’ or ‘elk’.

 It’s not unusual for a full-grown male to weigh 1000kg.
 And yet, eland are as agile as smaller antelope.
-They can leap over 3-metre fences in a single bound, from a standing start.
+They can leap over 3m fences in a single bound, from a standing start.

 Although they can be domesticated and milked – so placid are they – this leapiness is the main reason why you don’t see eland being farmed at every turn.
 It’s been tried in Russia and in South Africa.
 Sometimes they don’t even bother to leap.
 They just use their weight to plough through the barrier.